MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-apps-microsoft-teams-landing-page.md

 ## Core apps

 Some default functionality such as activity feed, Teams channels, chat, calendar, and calls is available and pinned by default for ease of access for end-users.
-As an admin you can modify the default behavior using [setup policy](/microsoftteams/teams-app-setup-policies).
+As an admin you can modify the default behavior using [setup policy](/microsoftteams/teams-app-setup-policies).  >>>>RM:  This list should include "Files", "Search", and "Wiki" at a minimum....for EDU, there may be others.....also, for "F" series licenses, may be specific apps considered core....all these shoudl be spelled out here.

+Also, I believe these can't strictly be blocked by an app permission policy, as they would negatively impact Tems core functions...seems like that should be called out here as well...

 :::image type="content" source="media/core-apps-pinned1.png" alt-text="Core apps are the apps pinned in Teams by default." lightbox="media/core-apps-pinned2.png":::